 For host menus which allow vertical scrolling, this button combination is used to scroll in the upward direction.
 When the host application allows it, the scrolling should be in pages or half pages.
-This combination is also used to scroll backward through multi-page menu systems.
+This combination is also used to scroll backward through multiple-page menus.